Art

 "Panarit"

 “Panarit” is a video/sound and movement piece created by Bekah Badilla.
-It is a modern ritual piece in which dancers ask permission from the spirits before affecting the earth.
-In many Pilipinx cultures, it is customary to ask permission (“panarit” a contraction of “pagsarit” which means “asking for permission” in the Waray language) from spirits/ancestors (“diwata”) before actions that will affect the earth or “middleworld”.
+It is a modern ritual piece in which dancers ask permission from the spirits before interacting with elements in nature.
+In many Pilipinx cultures, it is customary to ask permission (“panarit” a contraction of “pagsarit” which means “asking for permission” in the Waray language) from spirits/ancestors (“diwata”) before actions that will affect the earth or “middle-world”.
 The piece explores themes of ecological grief and non-linear healing of past, present and future generations in relation to the earth.
 It also explores Indigenous belonging and ancestral healing through Waray language reclamation.
 Music and dance are core to Pilipinx culture and an integral medium of spiritual, communal and ancestral connection in both past and present day communities.
 The choreography seeks to explore choreographed and free movement, communal belonging and embodiment.

 The music was written and produced by Badilla and sung in the native Waray language of Eastern Visayas.
 The projected visuals are videos taken by Badilla in her home in Aani Southeast Alaska, Turtle Island, South America and SE Asia.